Skip to main content

 • Māori and iwi organisations, such as Kaupapa Māori, Māori-led organisations, as well as key Māori change agents, continue to be critical to delivery of appropriate and effective services for Māori.
 Whanau Ora provides whānau-centred services with 12 partners serving Tāmaki Makaurau in areas such as health, education, housing, employment, improved standards of living and cultural identity.

-• The Independent Māori Statutory Board was established in 2010 under the Local Government (Auckland Council) Act 2009 to assist Auckland Council to make decisions, perform functions and exercise powers.
-It does this through Issues of Significance in promoting cultural, economic, environmental and social issues of significance for mana whenua groups and mataawaka of Tāmaki Makaurau.
+• Houkura, formerly known as the Independent Māori Statutory Board, was established in 2010 under the Local Government (Auckland Council) Act 2009 to assist Auckland Council to make decisions, perform functions and exercise powers.
+It does this through Issues of Significance (PDF 28MB) in promoting cultural, economic, environmental and social issues of significance for mana whenua groups and mataawaka of Tāmaki Makaurau.
 It also must ensure the council acts in accordance with statutory provisions referring to te Tiriti o Waitangi.

 • The Tūpuna Maunga o Tāmaki Makaurau Authority (Maunga Authority) was established in 2014 to co-govern 14 Tūpuna Maunga.
 The Maunga Authority comprises equal representatives from Ngā Mana Whenua o Tāmaki Makaurau and Auckland Council, together with Crown (non-voting) representation.